ImXanax/ImXanax.github.io/README.md

 # Description
-A hub to have access to all my socials (for practice purposes) Link -> [-l||l-](https://imxanax.github.io/)
+A hub to have access to all my socials (for practice purposes random things might pop on it) Link -> [-l||l-](https://imxanax.github.io/)